The Getaway (1972 film): Plot

-Four years into his ten-year sentence for armed robbery, Carter "Doc" McCoy is denied parole from a Texas prison.
-When his wife Carol visits him, he tells her to do whatever is necessary to make a deal to free him with Jack Beynon, a parole board member and corrupt businessman in San Antonio.
+Four years into his 10-year-sentence for armed robbery, Carter "Doc" McCoy is denied parole from a Texas prison.
+When his wife Carol visits him, he tells her to make a deal to free him with Jack Beynon, a parole board member and corrupt businessman in San Antonio.
 Beynon facilitates Doc's parole on the condition that he plan and take part in a bank robbery with two henchmen, Rudy Butler and Frank Jackson.
 The robbery initially goes as planned, until Frank kills a security guard.
 Rudy then kills Frank in their car.
 At the designated meeting place, an old farmyard, Rudy tries to shoot Doc, but Doc anticipates Rudy's double-cross and shoots Rudy several times.
 Doc and Carol take the $500,000 (Note: Equivalent to $ million in .) and flee.
-Rudy, having secretly worn a bulletproof vest, is only wounded.
+Rudy, having secretly worn a bulletproof vest, is only wounded in the shoulder.

-When Doc meets with Beynon at his ranch, Carol sneaks in to kill Doc, per a double-cross Beynon arranged with her.
+When Doc meets with Beynon at his ranch, Carol sneaks in to kill Doc, as per a double-cross Beynon arranged with her.
 However, Carol draws her gun on Beynon and kills him instead.
 Doc, having just been taunted by Beynon before Carol shot him, realizes that Carol had sex with Beynon to secure his parole.
-He angrily gathers the money and, after a bitter quarrel, the couple goes to the border at El Paso.
+He angrily gathers the money and, after a bitter quarrel, the couple heads for the Mexican border at El Paso.

 Rudy manages to collect himself and drive to the home of rural veterinarian Harold Clinton, who treats his injuries.
 Rudy kidnaps the doctor and his wife Fran to pursue Doc and Carol.
-Beynon's brother, Cully, and his team also track down the McCoys.
+Beynon's brother and his team also track down the McCoys.
 At a train station, a con man swaps locker keys with Carol and steals their bag of money.
 Doc follows him onto a train and forcibly takes it back, although the thief has already pocketed a packet of the money.
 The injured thief and a train passenger—a boy Doc had rebuked for squirting him with a water gun—are taken to the police station, where they identify Doc's mug shot.